-Labor in the Blended Model.
-The blended-learning model typically has smaller labor savings than the virtual model, as blended schools inevitably have labor needs (i.e., lunch duty, detention) that virtual schools do not have.
+Labor in the Blended Model

+The blended-learning model typically has smaller labor savings than the virtual model, as blended schools inevitably have labor needs (i.e., lunch duty, detention)

+that virtual schools do not have.
 These blended schools are also unlikely to experience any cost savings in terms of reduced administrative expenses.
-An estimate for blendedschool labor costs is \$5,500 per student, again fluctuating by approximately 10 to 15 percent on either end.
+An estimate for blended-school labor costs is \$5,500 per student, again fluctuating by approximately 10 to 15 percent on either end.
 Three drivers dictate labor costs at blended schools: time spent by students in computer-facilitated learning, the type of staff employed to supervise this computer-facilitated learning, and instructional staffing models for the remainder of the day:

-- (1) Time spent in computer-facilitated learning.
-Blended models vary dramatically in the percent of the school day that students spend online.
-At flex models like AdvancePath or Flex Academy, students spend the majority of their time online (or working on independent projects); those attending rotational school models like KIPP Empower only spend a period or two online daily. - (2) Human capital during computer-facilitated learning.
+- Time spent in computer-facilitated learning.
+Blended models vary dramatically in the percentage of the school day that students spend online.
+At schools like AdvancePath or Flex Academy that use a flex model, students spend the majority of their time online (or working on independent projects); those attending schools like KIPP Empower that use a rotational model spend only a period or two online daily. - Human capital during computer-facilitated learning.
 Some school models have realized savings by employing lower-cost staff to monitor and support students while they use computers.
-At New York City's School of One, for instance, student-teachers or paraprofessionals (with lower average salaries) supervise online lessons, while certified teachers are used to deliver live instruction.

-(3) Human capital during the remainder of the day.
+At New York City's School of One, for instance, student-teachers or paraprofessionals (with lower average salaries) supervise online lessons, while certified teachers are used to deliver live instruction. - Human capital for the remainder of the day.
 For many blended schools, the school day beyond the online portion is unchanged.
 However, some blended models have chosen to rethink the remainder of the day, often by repurposing funds that have been made available by lower-cost online portions of the day.
-For instance, some schools will significantly lower class size; others will move to a longer school day.
+For instance, some schools have significantly lower class size; others have moved to a longer school day.